 Is your contact information accurate?

-Does your resume NOT include details like headshots or sensitive personal information?
+Does your resume leave out details like headshots or sensitive personal information?

 Does your resume fit on one page (or two pages if you’re highly experienced)?

-Is your information easy to read (fonts are above 10pt, sections don’t look too crowded)?
+Is your information easy to read (fonts are above 10pt+ and sections don’t look too crowded)?

 Is the design of your resume appropriate for the position you’re applying for?